A Survey on Multi-modal Summarization: Abstract

 \section{Abstract}

 The new era of technology has brought us to the point where it is convenient for people to share their opinions over an abundance of platforms.
 These platforms have a provision for the users to express themselves in multiple forms of representations, including text, images, videos, and audio.
 This, however, makes it difficult for users to obtain all the key information about a topic, making the task of automatic multi-modal summarization (MMS) essential.
-In this paper, we present a comprehensive survey of the existing research in the area of MMS.
+In this paper, we present a comprehensive survey of the existing research in the area of MMS, covering various modalities like text, image, audio, and video.
+Apart from highlighting the different evaluation metrics and datasets used for the MMS task, our work also discusses the current challenges and future directions in this field.

 \ccsdesc[300]{Information systems~Similarity measures} \ccsdesc[300]{Information systems~Information retrieval diversity} \ccsdesc[500]{Information systems~Combination, fusion and federated search} \ccsdesc[500]{Information systems~Language models} \ccsdesc[300]{Information systems~Top-k retrieval in databases} \ccsdesc[500]{Information systems~Speech / audio search} \ccsdesc[500]{Information systems~Video search} \ccsdesc[500]{Information systems~Image search} \ccsdesc[300]{Information systems~Retrieval efficiency} \ccsdesc[500]{Information systems~Summarization} \ccsdesc[300]{Information systems~Information extraction} \ccsdesc[300]{Computing methodologies~Neural networks} \ccsdesc[300]{Computing methodologies~Supervised learning} \ccsdesc[300]{Computing methodologies~Unsupervised learning} \ccsdesc[500]{Computing methodologies~Natural language generation} \ccsdesc[500]{Computing methodologies~Information extraction}